10) You’re in denial.

 The sooner your trauma is addressed, the better chance you have of fully recovering.

-Your recovery won’t happen overnight, but hopefully a year from now, when you are enjoying happy hour margaritas with your friends, you will ask, who in the hell was that ugly, horrid man?
+When you’re emotionally traumatized by a hurtful breakup, your recovery won’t happen overnight, but hopefully, a year from now, when you are enjoying happy hour margaritas with your friends, you will ask, who in the hell was that ugly, horrid man?

 Written by Nancy Nichols

 Originally appeared on KnowItNancy.com